BioinformaticsSTU/CRIT/README.md

 **C value**: From the RNAct database, excluding the weak relationship with interaction score<30 of the protein-RNA interaction data, then align circRNA to RNA according to their chromosomal position annotations, which were extracted respectively from Gencode or CircBase.
 It is considered that a protein interacts with a circRNA if the position of the circRNA is completely aligned to the corresponding RNA.*C* value was defined as the number of circRNA with which each protein binds, and is used to indicate the strength of a protein interacting with circRNA.

 **1.2. cluster identify**.
 CRIT has been designed to identify circRNA regulators by using an NMF-based pipeline and pulling out genes that were collected in the previous research.
 We provide an .RData file containing a list of genes involved in 1344 RBPs.
 The user can of course prepare a similar .RData file containing genes relating to circRNA regulators or RBPs for input to CRIT.
-OUr .RData file containing genes was prepared as follows:
+Our .RData file containing genes was prepared as follows:

 - **(i)** Ensembl gene id: Ensembl gene IDs begin with ENS for Ensembl, and then a G for gene, such as ENSG00000148584.
 - **(ii)** Hgnc symbol: The HGNC approves a gene name and symbol (short-form abbreviation) for each known human gene, such as A1CF.